Compliance according to NIS2/CER: From impact analysis to audit preparation

 - Use of multi-factor authentication or continuous authentication solutions, secure voice, video and text communication and, where appropriate, secure emergency communication systems within the organisation

 Like every European directive, NIS2 must also be transposed into the German legal framework by law.
-The deadline for this is 17 October 2024, by which time operators of the affected facilities must at least be prepared to demonstrate compliance with these requirements.
+This took place on 6 December 2025, see law came into force.
+Since then, operators of the affected facilities must be prepared to demonstrate compliance with these requirements.

 Three fundamental changes will be relevant for the companies affected by NIS2: